fvtt-fria-ligan/morkborg-foundry-vtt/README.md

   * Read [how to use this system](https://github.com/fvtt-fria-ligan/morkborg-foundry-vtt/blob/main/how-to-use-this-system.md).
   * Kill and be killed.

+If you want some third-party content, be sure to check out the *MÖRK BORG Third-Party Content* module, also installable from within Foundry.
+It includes additional classes, optional feats, roll tables, etc.

 ## Questions?
 Suggestions?
 Bugs?
 [File an issue](https://github.com/fvtt-fria-ligan/morkborg-foundry-vtt/issues), or hop on the [Foundry Discord](https://discord.gg/foundryvtt), *#free-league* channel.